Howardzhang0/hierarchical-risk-parity-project/README.md

-# Hierarchical Risk Parity reproduction lab
+# Hierarchical Risk Parity Reproduction Project

 This project is an auditable reproduction of three portfolio-research claims: